kyriosaa/java-practice/APCSA/exam/test-1/FRQ.md

     Complete method <code>assignElectivesToStudents</code> below

+    ```java
     // postcondition: All Students in studentList have been either assigned their first available elective choice or not assigned
-            //                All electives in electiveList have been updated appropriately as Students are assigned to them public void assignElectivesToStudents()
+    //                All electives in electiveList have been updated appropriately as Students are assigned to them
+    public void assignElectivesToStudents()
+    ```

+    > --------------------

     (c) **Write the <code>School</code> method <code>studentsWithoutElectives</code>.
 Method <code>studentsWithoutElectives</code> should return <code>ArrayList</code> of all Students in <code>studentList</code> who do not have an <code>Elective</code> assigned to them.**

     Complete method <code>studentsWithoutElectives</code> below

+    ```java
-            // postcondition: returns a list of those Students who have not been assigned an Elective public ArrayList studentsWithoutElectives()
+    // postcondition: returns a list of those Students who have not been assigned an Elective
+    public ArrayList studentsWithoutElectives()
+    ```

 ##